Steam vs Sauna- Common features of Steam & Sauna

 Electric Sauna – Powered by electric heaters for convenience.

-Outdoor Sauna – Standalone sauna located in an outdoor setting.
+Outdoor Sauna – The standalone sauna is located in an outdoor setting.

 Portable Sauna – Compact, movable sauna for personal use.